bet4a/d3wiki/Formatting.md

 <a name="d3_requote" href="Formatting#wiki-d3_requote">#</a> d3.<b>requote</b>(<i>string</i>)

-Returns an quoted (escaped) version of the specified *string* such that the string may be embedded in a regular expression as a string literal.
+Returns a quoted (escaped) version of the specified *string* such that the string may be embedded in a regular expression as a string literal.

 ## Dates